3LawsRobotics/3laws/docs/sources/user_guide/configuration/robot_model.rst

 .. important::

-  Remember to save each page after inputing the data.
+  Remember to save each page after inputting the data.

-\